Watch: Dubai's newest Mangrove Forest is beautiful

 Mangroves play an important part in the environment of the UAE and beyond, by reducing carbon dioxide in the air, which contributes to positively reducing global warming.
 Mangroves play host to many different species of birds and marine life.

-This area will be protected and environmental experts are set to use it to develop a full forest by planting new mangroves and adopt older mangroves to ‘to maximize the future carbon sequestration’.
-Whilst you’re not able to visit just yet, there are plans in place to open it to the public.
+The Mangrove Forest area will be protected and environmental experts are set to use it to develop a full forest by planting new mangroves and adopt older mangroves to ‘to maximize the future carbon sequestration’.
+The project comes in line with the Dubai 2040 Urban Master Plan to double green spaces.